elucian/bee/syntax/structure.md

 ## Project

 Bee project is a folder with a specific structure.
-This folder contains one or many programs that can run independent of each other on same computer or multiple computers.
+A project contains one or more programs that can run independent of each other on same computer or a group of computers.
 Programs can be designed to collaborate with each other into n-tire application architecture.

 **project tree**
 ```
 $pro_home
   |-- bin
+  |   |--client.exe
+  |   |--server.exe
   |
   |-- src
   |   |-- aspect1.bee